 Line assistance is available for those who find it difficult to stand for long periods of time.
 Our Access Control staff and other line control monitors have been alerted to this potential need and will provide you with a chair to use in line, or place you in a seat near the line and flag the space you held.
 Please inform the staffer managing the line of your need before you enter the line to ensure speedy care.

-For the first time, Naka-Kon would like to offer a Quiet Room, located in Juniper on the lower level of the Sheraton.
+For the second year, Naka-Kon will be offering the popular and soothing Quiet Room, located in Juniper on the lower level of the Sheraton.
 This is a quiet space to take a break from the over-stimulating sights and sounds of the convention.
 We ask that there is no talking inside the quiet room, or food.
 Please be courteous to your fellow overly-stimulated Quiet Roomers and don’t sleep or bring in strong scents.
 This is not a hoppin’ hang-out spot for you and your finger-snappin’ gang of plucky otaku; this is a place of rest and rejuvenation before plunging back into the festivities.

 Any vehicles without the required placard that park in a disabled spot will be towed.

-Naka-Kon will investigate potential misuse of our Disability Services sector.
-Any fraudulently obtained services will result in immediate expulsion of the individual/s from the premises, and depending on the severity of the fraud, a ban from future Naka-Kon-affiliated activities.
+Naka-Kon will investigate potential misuse of our Accessibility Services sector.
+Any fraudulently obtained services will result in immediate expulsion of the individual(s) from the premises, and depending on the severity of the fraud, a ban from future Naka-Kon-affiliated activities.